neilrhester/academic-kickstart/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Dress and Person Perception" content = "Clothing, hairstyle, makeup, and accessories influence first impressions.
-However, target dress is notably absent from current theories and models of person perception.
-We discuss three reasons for this minimal attention to dress in person perception: high theoretical complexity, incompatibility with traditional methodology, and underappreciation by the groups who have historically guided research in person perception.</br></br>" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Dress and Person Perception" content = "Clothing, hairstyle, and accessories influence first impressions.
+However, target dress is notably absent from theories and models of person perception.
+We discuss three reasons for the neglect of dress in person perception: high theoretical complexity, incompatibility with traditional methodology, and underappreciation by the groups who have historically guided research in person perception.
+(2023 ISCON Best Paper)</br></br>" align = "center"  # Choose `center`, `left`, or `right`.